ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>I never thought “do not hallucinate” works.</blockquote>

-<h3>4. iPhone 16 Pro — Do You Want To See It Early? - <a href="https://medium.com/macoclock/iphone-16-pro-do-you-want-to-see-it-early-802d10964116" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+3 Ways to Optimize Performance in SwiftUI Apps - <a href="https://medium.com/@thiagorodriguescenturion/3-ways-to-optimize-performance-in-swiftui-apps-5a54b72b4041" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Juan Cienfuegos`**
+✍️ **posted by `Thiago Centurion`**

-<blockquote>It’s 2024, and here we are, staring down another iPhone release.
-You might be thinking, “What could Apple possibly change this time?”
-But…</blockquote>
+<blockquote>SwiftUI has revolutionized iOS development with its declarative syntax and powerful features.
+However, as your app grows in complexity…</blockquote>

 <h3>5.
 Convert Your Native Project to Kotlin Multiplatform — Developer’s Guide - <a href="https://medium.com/proandroiddev/convert-your-native-project-to-kotlin-multiplatform-developers-guide-bce1ae20bd32" target="_blank" rel="noopener noreferrer">link</a></h3>